 ***You can purchase an INEXPENSIVE AD-FREE PDF of the Two-Tone Scarf Wrap pattern on Etsy HERE and on LoveCrochet HERE!
 This beautifully formatted PDF includes all the step-by-step photos, and is a total of 6 pages including the cover page!
+This pattern is also available in the “Crochet Cowls & Scarves PATTERN BUNDLE” which includes over 20 beautiful designs at a discounted price – check out the bundle HERE!
 This pattern is also available as part of a kit HERE on the Lion Brand Yarn site which includes all the yarn and exact colours needed!

 I love trying out new yarns and am so thankful that I have been collaborating with Lion Brand Yarn to bring you new projects each month!
 I was very excited when I got my hands on their new Jeans yarn as it is an incredibly soft acrylic worsted weight yarn (level 4) that is very easy to work with.
 Jeans are a classic staple in any wardrobe, and the Jeans yarn comes in some beautiful shades of blue that emulate denim, as well as some accent shades to complement denim.
 When I shared the photo below to social media, many of you expressed your love of Jeans yarn as well!